The benefits of getting ready for the day will do so many good things for your life.

 For me personally, I like to have a shower with my hair washed and dried every single day.
 Nothing fancy but enough to make me feel like a human.

 You might be thinking what is the point of giving time to your appearance before you start your day?
 Sure, you might not be seen by anyone that day.
-But you know how you looked for the day and that will affect what you think of yourself.
+But YOU know how you looked for the day and that will affect what you think of yourself.

 It will affect how you feel about yourself.
 I promise you that.